-World Network of Island and Coastal Biosphere Reserves
+World Network of Island and Coastal Biosphere Reserves (WNICBR)

 Island and coastal areas biosphere reserves around the world have different natural, cultural, socio-economic and political characteristics.
 However, they also have similar and specific problems that can be addressed in a common way.